notMEEPoffaith/dumb-dump/README.md

-# griefers-be-like
+# dumb dump
-adds in a unit that is basically 100% of griefers
+a dump where i dump my stupid ideas